-Allow 1 ½ hours ‘cooking’ time – these flower crowns are surprisingly labour intensive.
+Allow 1 ½ hours assembly time – these flower crowns are surprisingly labour intensive.

-Measure a length of thick floristry wire around your head (or the bride if she happens to be handy).
+Measure a length of thick floristry wire around your head.
 Leave a good inch either end for adjustments and to bend into a clasp.

 Wrap florist’s tape around the length of the wire band – this will disguise the wire and also add some stickiness which helps hold everything in place when your crown is under construction.